Preserve Historic Sandy

 Just a word or two on government and the un-elected boards, 501c3's, planning commissions and appointed positions.
 Let's weed them out!
 Government is to big and impersonal anyway.
 And there's nothing worse than taking dictates from people you had no say in appointing, our tax dollars are going to support, whether through dues or wages.
 No city really needs a planning department.
 All they do is add to the code and find ways to collect taxes, fees, penalties and limit what you can do with your property.
 These items can easily be taken up with the city council.
 They work for us and should be attentive when we come for redress.
 If our city officials are listening to the dictates of Non Governmental Organizations like Envision Utah and The Wasatch Front Regional Council we should give them a warning to dis-associate, or they won't be re-elected.
 When they survey 400 people out of 87,000 to convince you of their plan for you, you tell them you want a re-count!
 We pay taxes so we can be informed and included in the planning of our cities.
 Mayor Tom Dolan is front and center on the Wasatch Front Regional Council.
 A council that includes elected officials from all across the Wasatch Front, that pay dues, city money, to sit on this NGO, and those other city officials are voting to decide what goes on in your city not you.
 The participants bring home WFRC/Envision Utah Plans (Agenda 21 Plans) and feed them to your council members as the authority in what should happen in your city.
 Don't stand for it!
 At every turn tell him you know and you want them off the COG, and to stop giving them your tax dollars.
 Vote Dolan and those who are complicate out.
 Research your Utah representatives and whenever possible expose their wrong-doing.

 Listen- I'm not opposed to development, but not in the United Nations sense.
 But, when Mayor Dolan is quoted as saying "We need it for our tax base, we need it for the vitality of the area.
-We need it to bring jobs here,the office building so people can live, work and play close to their jobs."
+We need it to bring jobs here, the office buildings so people can live, work and play close to their jobs."
 I say, "we already have a Salt Lake!"
-If we want Salt Lake, and all the comes with that, we could move 15 miles North!
+If we want Salt Lake, and all that comes with that, we could move 15 miles North!
 Better yet, just visit, or commute to your hearts delight!
 The first families that vacated the Salt Lake Valley to inhabit the South end, Sandy area, moved here to get away from the hustle and bustle of Salt Lake.
 It didn't keep the town from changing and expanding, but people liked homesteading here because it was a slower pace community, a place you could have some elbow room.
 We can still have the necessities, but we don't need it in the "Salt Lake City" kind of way.
 And, when corruption and cronyism take root, you get what Sandy has got now, mob rule by elite gangsters.
 Sandy citizens can put a halt to all the unnecessary development that the elites are forcing on them right now, and I think we should.

 Like Benjamin Franklyn said, "We have a Republic, if we can keep it!"
 We can, and we should!